Tabby: A Language Model Architecture for Tabular and Structured Data Synthesis: Tabby Architecture Plain Train Method

 \subsection{Architecture of Tabby Models}

-At its core, the Tabby modification is quite simple.\textit{ The right side of Figure~\ref{fig:methodoverview} depicts our best-performing Tabby model for tabular data}: in this use case, Tabby modifies only the LM's language modeling head.
+The intuition behind the Tabby modification is simple: we want to allow the model to learn individual columns as distinct--but interdependent--tasks.\textit{ The right side of Figure~\ref{fig:methodoverview} depicts our best-performing Tabby model for tabular data}, where Tabby modifies only the language modeling head.